 It's located in an imposing position in the Anittepe quarter of Ankara.
 The Mausoleum of Kemal Ataturk, founder of the Turkish Republic, was built between 1944 - 1953 with an impressive fusion of ancient and modern architectural ideas and remains unsurpassed as an accomplishment of modern Turkish architecture.
-It covers an area of 750.000 square meters.
+It covers an area of 750.000 square meters (over 8 million square feet).
 There is a museum housing writings, letters and items belonging to Ataturk as well as an exhibition of photographs recording important moments in his life and the establishment of the Republic.
 An important exhibition of the War of Liberation is also open to the public.
 Ismet Inonu, comrad in arms of Ataturk and the second president of the Republic, is also buried in the courtyard facing the Mausoleum.
-(Anitkabir and the museum is open everyday, except Mondays.
-During the summer, there is a light and sound show in the evenings).

 Anatolian Civilizations Museum

-Close to the Citadel gate, a 15th century Ottoman bedesten has been beautifully restored and since 1921 it houses a marvelous and unique collection including Paleolithic, Neolithic, Chalcolithic, Hatti, Hittite, Phrygian, Lydian, Urartian and Roman works.
-In 1997, this great museum won the "European Museum of the Year" award among 65 museums from 21 European countries.
-(Open daily between 08:30-17:30 except Mondays.
-During the summer, the museum is open everyday).
+Close to the Citadel gate, a 15th century Ottoman bedesten has been beautifully restored and since 1921 it houses a marvelous and unique collection including Paleolithic, Neolithic, Chalcolithic, Hatti, the Hittite, the Phrygian, the Lydian, the Urartian and the Roman works.
+In 1997, this great museum won the "European Museum of the Year" award amongst 65 museums from 21 European countries.

-Opposite the Opera House on Talat Pasa Boulevard in Namazgah district is the Ethnographical Museum.
-There is a fine collection of folkloric artifacts as well as fine items and rugs from Seljuk and Ottoman mosques in this museum since 1930.
+Opposite the Opera House on Talat Pasha Boulevard in Namazgah district is the Ethnographical Museum.
+There is a fine collection of folkloric artifacts as well as fine items and rugs from the Seljuk and Ottoman mosques in this museum since 1930.
 When Ataturk died in 1938, he was buried at the internal courtyard until the construction of his Mausoleum in 1953.
-The bronze statue of Ataturk on the horse in front of the museum was made in 1927 by an Italian artist P. Canonica.
-(Open daily between 08:30-17:00, except Mondays).
+The bronze statue of Ataturk on the horse in front of the museum was made in 1927 by an Italian artist Pietro Canonica.

-The foundations of the citadel were laid by the Galatians on a prominent lava outcrop, and completed by the Romans; Then the Byzantines and Seljuks made restorations and additions.
+The foundations of the citadel were laid by the Galatians on a prominent lava outcrop, and completed by the Romans.
+Then the Byzantines and the Seljuks made restorations and additions.
 The area around and inside the citadel is the oldest part of Ankara and many fine examples of traditional architecture can be seen within its walls.
 Some of these old wooden houses are rennovated and used as small restaurants with the views of the city.
-There are also lovely green areas in which to relax.
+There are also lovely green areas to relax or have a cup of tea.

 Temple of Augustus

 The bath, situated on Cankiri Avenue in Ulus, has the typical features of Roman baths: a frigidarium (cold section), tepidarium (cool section) and caldarium (hot section).
 The hot and warm rooms were wider divisions because of Ankara's very cold winter climate.
-They were built in the time of the Emperor Caracalla (3rd century AD) in honor of the god of medicine, Asclepios.
-The dimensions of the bath was 80x130 meters and it was made of stones and bricks.
+The baths were built in the time of the emperor Caracalla (3rd century AD) in honor of the god of medicine, Asclepios.
+The dimensions of the bath was 80 x 130 meters and it was made of stones and bricks.
 Today, only the basement and first floors remain.

 Column of Julian

-This column, located in Ulus district, was erected in 362 AD probably to commemorate a visit by the Roman Emperor Julian the Apostate on his way to the campaign against Persians.
+This column, located in Ulus district, was erected in 362 AD probably to commemorate a visit by the Roman emperor Julian the Apostate on his way to the campaign against the Persians.
 It stands 15 meters high and has a typical leaf decoration on the capital.